chriscareycode/purpleair-raspberry-pi/README.md

 ### TODO

-* Detect which hardware is installed and react appropriately
+* Detect which hardware is installed and react appropriately (Support if only Unicorn Hat is detected, or only blink(1) is detected, or both)
 * Make adding new hardware types easy
 * Decouple the timing mechanism for how often to hit PurpleAir API from the Unicorn Hat display.
 Decouple the white pixel from the timing as well.